 The i-Rocks K71M RGB Illuminated Mechanical Keyboard Review

 A mechanical keyboard (KB) is a key component for any gaming system, and we gladly accepted a K71M RGB Mechanical KB from i-Rocks for review.
 We have been using it daily for over a week.
-It is good to see a RGB mechanical KB that has nothing to envy others despite the wide variety of mechanical KB on the market.
-The K71M RGB is a $79.90 mechanical KB that stands out for its high degree of RGB customization and for its mechanical keyswitches for fast response and key feedback.
+It is good to see an RGB mechanical KB that has nothing to envy others despite the wide variety of mechanical KB on the market.
+The K71M RGB is a $79.90 mechanical KB that stands out for its high degree of RGB customization and its mechanical keyswitches for fast response and key feedback.

 The i-Rocks K71M RGB offers Outemu (blue) mechanical switches, N-Key rollover (NKRO) anti-ghosting function, 8 backlight keys, 15 multimedia keys, and a customizable Smart dial wheel.

 Here are the K71M RGB KB features from i-Rocks’ web site.